-WHEREAS, in accordance with the IPS, the Plan's investment consultant, Marquette Associates, initiated a search process on March 7, 2024, for managers in the five (5) categories listed above (Broad Fixed Income, U.S. Mid Cap Equity, U.S. Small Cap Equity, and Non-US Emerging Markets Equity); and
+WHEREAS, in accordance with the IPS, the Plan's investment consultant, Marquette Associates, initiated a search process on March 7, 2024, for managers in U.S. Small Cap Equity; and

-WHEREAS, the search process resulted in 222 responses received which Marquette evaluated using IPS criteria to recommend two (2) top tier candidates for each of the 5 asset classes to provide formal presentations and proposal materials to the Pension Committee for recommendation of specific firms as managers within each respective asset class; and
+WHEREAS, the search process resulted in 76 responses received which Marquette Associates evaluated using IPS criteria to recommend two (2) top tier candidates, Mesirow Equity Management and Channing Capital Management, to provide formal presentations and proposal materials to the Pension Committee for recommendation of specific firms as managers within U.S. Small Cap Equity; and